CreatingChange/Intermediate/README.md

 <button type="button" class="btn btn-default navbar-btn font-size-down">-</button>
 <button type="button" class="btn btn-default navbar-btn font-size-up">+</button>
 ```
 Because we need each button to do something different, we'll need a different bit of JQuery for each button.
-Edit your most recent JQuery code in the `scripts.js` file to hook onto `.font-size-up` instead of `.font-size`.
-Now copy that code and paste it right before the final closing brace in `scripts.js`.
-We'll need to change just a couple of things.
+Edit your most recent JQuery code in the `scripts.js` file to hook onto `.font-size-up` instead of `.font-adjust`.
+We'll be doing something very similar for `.font-size-down` so copy that code and paste it right before the final closing brace in `scripts.js`.
+We'll need to change just a couple of things so it looks like this.

 ```javascript
 $(".font-size-down").click(function() {